opencord/device-management-interface/README.md

 Related documentations can be found in the [docs/](./docs) directory.

 For anybody looking to implement a Device Manager component we suggest looking at the [RPC guidelines](docs/RpcGuidelines.md).
 Then Each API in the `.proto` files has an explanation in its own `.md` file.
+Examples of the APIs can be found [here](docs/Examples.md)

 ## Meetings